openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 words.)

 Value objects as method parameters and returns, under both `L` and `Q` descriptors, can use flattened calling conventions for out-of-line calls.
 For inlined calls, JITs have virtually unlimited latitude to flatten (scalarize) value objects under both `L` and `Q` descriptors.

 In all cases, the JVM has the latitude to not flatten at its discretion.
 For value objects with many fields, the JVM may decide to fall back to buffering its value in the heap, which is the traditional indirected representation.
-Outside of statically typed and optimized code--in the interpreter or around unspecialized polymorphic or reflected code--heap buffering is not certain but seems a likely prospect.
+Outside of statically typed and optimized code -- in the interpreter or around unspecialized polymorphic or reflected code -- heap buffering is not certain but seems a likely prospect.